archilex/filament-toggle-icon-column/README.md

 [![run-tests](https://github.com/archilex/filament-toggle-icon-column/actions/workflows/run-tests.yml/badge.svg)](https://github.com/archilex/filament-toggle-icon-column/actions/workflows/run-tests.yml)
 [![Total Downloads](https://img.shields.io/packagist/dt/archilex/filament-toggle-icon-column.svg?style=flat-square)](https://packagist.org/packages/archilex/filament-toggle-icon-column)

+While developing [Filament Filter Sets](https://filamentphp.com/plugins/filter-sets) I needed a toggleable icon column to give users an easy way to see the status of their filter sets but also interact with them as well.
+Out of this, Toggle Icon Column was born.

 Toggle Icon Column is a mashup of Filament's interactive Toggle Column and the Icon Column allowing an **icon** to be toggled on or off in a table, with different icons and colors representing it's different states.

 It should be noted that Filament's current Toggle Column is a more obvious and intuitive UX for most people and even supports [icons in the toggle button](https://filamentphp.com/docs/2.x/forms/fields#toggle).
 However, for some, like myself, Toggle Icon Column will give you a great way to add some visual distinction to your tables.